rolang/anymind-btc-billionaire/README.md

 It's time to get rich!
-This awesome API provides endpoints for everyone to top up your BTC wallet and retrieve hourly balance snapshots to be amazed and jealous about your growing balance.
+This awesome API provides endpoints for everyone to top up your BTC wallet and retrieve hourly balance snapshots to be amazed and jealous about your growing wealth.
 Minimum top-up amount is `0.00000001` BTC, there is no maximum limit though and no way for withdrawal.

 ## Architecture and technology